 A floral formula can define as the numeric and symbolic expression, which reveals the flower morphological characteristics by employing different symbols, letters and figures.
 It is the conventional method accustomed to formulate the structure of the flower.
 It elucidates the information about the number of whorls and a relative relationship between each other.

-The formula formula makes the use of discrete letters, signs and figures to represent the specific feature of the flower.
+The floral formula uses discrete letters, signs and figures to represent the specific feature of the flower.

 Letters used in Floral Formula